phorton1/Arduino-theClock3/docs/coils.md

 the inner hole.

-### 4. Insert assembly into Winding Machine and do First Turns
+### D. Insert assembly into Winding Machine and do First Turns

 Insert the assembly as follows: